thinktandem/tandem/site/blog/2017-10-27-higher-ed-drupal-fun-down-on-the-sitefarm.md

 ---
 title: "Higher Ed Drupal Fun Down on the SiteFarm"
 tags:
   - development
+  - higher-ed
-    - conferences
+  - events
   - drupal
   - alecr
 author: "Alec Reynolds"
 date: "2017-10-27"
 summary: "Why you should pay attention to this new higher education Drupal distribution gaining traction in the University of California system."